iarroyo/ember-lit-poc/README.md

 # ember-lit-poc

-POC about how to use Lit with Ember framework
+POC about how to use Lit with Ember/React frameworks